kylegranger/showme/ROADMAP.md

 ### Physical Modeling

 Contraints, solve a physical model with connections, minimum distance.
 Solve for minimum energy, iteratively adding noise.
+Not sure how to do this when the address is an IP address.
+Perhaps in 4 dimensions, one for each part of an address?
+An interesting idea to explore, but it may turn out to be nothing.

 ---